PrincePop25/PROJECT.PERSONAL.Employee-Storing-Data/README.md

 ## Goal 🏁
-My goal here is to be able to understand imploment the things I learned from C++.
-I'm talking about the basics and maybe also I might learn something a long the way.
+My goal here is to be able to understand Data Analytics and implement the things I learned from my Class C++ and BroCode Youtube Channel.
+I'll be doing just the basics, and I might learn something new a long the way.